Venezuela unrest shakes up opposition

 "It's a false dilemma people are trying to create in the heart of the opposition.
 To try and turn the opposition debate into who is the leader makes a mockery of the historic moment the nation is going through."

 "I've not fallen into this trap and I tell my followers that's not the problem.
-If the discussion centers on that, you can be sure that Maduro will escape intact."
+If the discussion centres on that, you can be sure that Maduro will escape intact."

 A wiry and sports-loving lawyer from a well-to-do family, Capriles trounced other opposition aspirants in a 2012 primary to face a cancer-stricken Chavez.
 Although he fell short in the election later that year, he won the largest opposition vote ever against Chavez, 44 percent.